jfcloutier/ev3/README.md

 The goals of this project are:

-+ To give Elixir coders access to the EV3 via [EV3DEV](http://ev3dev.org) -- DONE --
++ Give Elixir coders access to the EV3 via [EV3DEV](http://ev3dev.org) -- DONE --
-+ To implement a function domain language for interacting with the EV3 brick --DONE --
++ Implement a function domain language for interacting with the EV3 brick --DONE --
-+ To take full advantage of processes and OTP to ease the implementation of complex control software --TBD--
++ Take full advantage of processes and OTP to implement a "society of mind" model, with perception, motivation, behavior and actuation. --DONE--
++ Implement a robot control panel in Elm and Phoenix. --TBD--
-+ To have fun!
++ Have fun! -- so far so good --

 This project was inspired by [Torben Hoffmann](http://www.elixirconf.eu/elixirconf2015/torben-hoffmann).
 Thanks Torben!